Residential and Dining Services Policy

 Residential and Dining Services reserves the right to enter your unit/suite/apartment for any of the following reasons: concerns you may harm yourself or others; cleaning, maintenance and animal inspections; emergency repairs; and noise complaints.

-Except in emergencies, when a repair has been requested, or when it is impractical, the College will give at least 24 hour notice of its intent to enter a unit/suite/apartment.
+Except in emergencies, when a repair has been requested, for animal inspections, or when it is impractical, the College will give at least 24 hour notice of its intent to enter a unit/suite/apartment.

 College Police Officers may enter community areas outside of units/suites/apartments unannounced to conduct rounds concerning health, safety or security checks, to enforce policies, or to investigate possible criminal activity.
 Students will have no expectation of privacy in the hallways, lounges, and other interior and exterior shared community spaces within housing.
 Residents will have an expectation of privacy in their individual room and suite/apartment per the access provisions set forth herein.